zoli333/pont-exercises/03-ride-it/README.md

-This is a first implementation uploaded for the 3rd task in pont-excersises.
-This is my first version.
+This is my current implementation uploaded for the 3rd task in pont-excersises.

 You can import this in eclipse, but make sure you also import the database (like into mysql workbench)